divinecuration/divinecuration.github.io/_posts/2022-01-17-lacan-seminar-1.md

 ## 7. Speech, Being and the Real

-> The he instauration of the lie in reality is brought about by speech.
+> The instauration of the lie in reality is brought about by speech.
 And it is precisely because it introduces what isn't, that it can also introduce what is.
 Before speech, nothing either is or isn't.
 Everything is already there, no doubt, but it is only with speech that there are things which are—which are true and false, that is to say which are—and things which are not.
 Truth hollows out its way into the real thanks to the dimension of speech.
 There is neither true nor false prior to speech.
 Truth is introduced along with it, and so is the lie, and other registers as well. […] the very act of speech, which founds the dimension of truth, always remains, by this fact, behind, beyond.
 Speech is in its essence ambiguous. {% cite lacan-sem-1 -l 228--229 %}

 > Symmetrically, the hole, the gap of being as such is hollowed out in the real.
 The notion of being, as soon as we try to grasp it, proves itself to be as ungraspable as that of speech.
 Because being, the very verb itself, only exists in the register of speech.
 Speech introduces the hollow of being into the texture of the real, the one and the other holding on to and balancing each other, exactly correlative. {% cite lacan-sem-1 -l 229 %}